How to become a football coach

 Career tips

-Salaries for coaches in English professional football are much higher than those working in education, the community and for smaller football clubs.
+Many paid coaching positions are part time, so the salary will reflect that.
+Salaries for coaches in English professional football are much higher than for those working in education, the community and for smaller football clubs.

 Further information

-You can find out more about a career in coaching through The Football Association and UK Coaching.
+You can find out more about a career in football coaching through England Football Learning and UK Coaching.